jhumelsine/jhumelsine.github.io/about.md

 # Blogging

 I learned a lot in those years.
 I want to share what I've learned with others, so I've started a blog.
 I think that most of this will be in the realm of Software Engineering, which I view as related to but separate from Computer Science.
 However, I suspect I will dabble in Computer Science topics as well.
-I'm starting with my favorite topic, Design Patterns, hence my handle on some social media handle on some platforms - **Design Pattern Evangelist (Jim)**.
-But I'll be writing about other Software topics, such as Test-Driven Development, Domain-Driven Development, Refactoring, Legacy Code, etc.
+I'm starting with my favorite topic, [Design Patterns](https://jhumelsine.github.io/3000/01/01/preface.html#design-patterns), hence my handle on some social media handle on some platforms - **Design Pattern Evangelist (Jim)**.
+But I'll be writing about other Software topics, such as [Test-Driven Development](https://jhumelsine.github.io/3000/01/01/preface.html#automated-testing), Domain-Driven Development, Refactoring, Legacy Code, etc.

+Here's a [Table of Contents](https://jhumelsine.github.io/3000/01/01/preface.html) that organizes my blog entries around common themes.

 It may take me a whole to find my own style, but here are some guidelines that I'm going to try to adhere to:
 * I will try to limit each blog entry to no more that about 1,000 words.
 (Trying but really not succeeding.
 Under 2,000 words is probably more accurate.
 I can't even maintain that limit.
 They will be as long as they need to be.)